Untwisted Gaiotto equivalence: Introduction

 \subsection{Iwahori version of the conjecture}

-Let $I_N$ be the Iwahori subgroup of $\GL_N(\bfO)$.
+Let $I_N$ be the Iwahori subgroup of $\GL_N(\bfO)$ {and $\Fl_N \simeq \GL_N(\bfF)/I_N$ the affine flag variety for $\GL_N$}..
 In \cite{[B]}, the author proved that there is an equivalence between $D^{I_N}(\Fl_N)$ and the derived category of $\GL_N$-equivariant D-modules on the DG version Steinberg variety.
 Motivated by this result, \cite{[BFGT]} proposed the mirabolic version of Bezrukanikov's equivalence, and \cite{[BFT]} proposed the orthosymplectic version of it.

 Mimicking \cite[Conjecture 1.4.1]{[BFGT]}, we propose the following conjecture.